DataDog/datadog-api-client-typescript/docs/v1/ServiceLevelObjectivesApi.md

 let params: v1.ServiceLevelObjectivesApiDeleteSLORequest = {
   // string | The ID of the service level objective.
   sloId: "slo_id_example",
-  // string | Delete the monitor even if it's referenced by other resources (e.g. SLO, composite monitor). (optional)
+  // string | Delete the monitor even if it's referenced by other resources (for example SLO, composite monitor). (optional)
   force: "force_example",
 };